Phani-E650/Whatsapponlinetracker/README.md

 # Whatsapponlinetracker
-It notifies when a required person is online .
+It notifies by playing the audio when a required person is online .